Last updated: 24 March 2022

-In the early 1970s: IBM forms a 'crypto group,' which designs a block cipher to protect its customers' data.
+In the early 1970s: IBM formed a 'crypto group,' which designed a block cypher to protect its customers' data.
 In 1973, the US adopted it as a national standard - the Data Encryption Standard, or DES.
-It remains in use until it cracked in 1997.
+It remained in use until it cracked in 1997.

 2000: the Advanced Encryption Standard replaces DES, or AES (asymmetric key - the user and sender must know the same secret key), found through a competition open to the public.
 Today, AES is available royalty-free worldwide and is approved for use in classified US government information.